chickenlittleish/Chickenlittleish/README.md

-### Hi there 👋
-- 🔭 I’m currently working on my history project
-- 🌱 I’m currently learning about coding
-- 💬 Ask me about video games
-- 📫 How to reach me: by email
-- ⚡ Fun fact:I really like to play video games and really like Yu-Gi-Oh
+### Hi there 👋 My name is ƒvœ∑µ,I'm currently learning about coding and you can reach me by my email.
+I really like to play video games and am currently playing Assassin's Creed: Valhalla.
+I also am a huge Yu-Gi-Oh fan

 <!--
 **chickenlittleish/Chickenlittleish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.